Published on March 21st, 2013 | by Josh Chapdelaine8

-Earlier today, Terry Collins all but inserted interim-2nd baseman Jordany Valdespin as the leadoff man on Opening Day.
+Earlier today, Terry Collins all but appointed interim second baseman Jordanny Valdespin as his Opening Day leadoff hitter.
 Collins, citing Valdespin’s scorching hot start and increased plate discipline this spring, made a decision that is going to negatively influence the team’s performance until Daniel Murphy returns.
 The decision to make Valdespin the leadoff man is one based on a small sample size and should be reevaluated.
 From a traditional standpoint, there are several categories that people examine for an ideal leadoff hitter:

 - Speed: Leadoff men ideally have speed as a compliment to their skill set.
 In helping to either go from first-to-third or steal a base, this is a very traditional category.

 - Gap Power: It’s rare for leadoff men to possess both power and speed, so ideally a hitter will produce power that will be conducive to doubles and triples rather than home runs.
 This is also ideal to get into scoring

 - Ability to Work a Count: Taking a lot of pitches, tiring out a pitcher, and therefore helping those behind him who have the opportunity to see what the starter is featuring that night.

 - “Explosiveness”: This is the category that is more so a character trait than any quantifiable statistic.
 “Explosiveness” may refer to a gritty style of play, how a player slides into a base, their charisma, and similar intangible attributes.

 Beyond the traditional measures of a leadoff hitter, the following have become increasingly important as advanced statistics and technologies have become available: